akhilgeo/Techedition.net/_posts/2023-04-06-does-a-black-theme-actually-help-save-battery-and-consume-less-energy.md

 categories:
 - HowTo
-description: Using a black theme can help save battery life and consume less energy, but the amount of energy saved depends on the device's screen technology and how the theme is implemented.
-If your device uses an OLED screen, using a black theme can save a considerable amount of battery life.
-However, if your device uses an LED screen, the savings may not be as significant.
+description: Using a black theme can help save battery life and consume less energy, but the amount of energy
-image: assets/images/blacktheme.jpg
+image: /assets/images/blacktheme.jpg
 ---

 As more and more people rely on their smartphones and other electronic devices, battery life has become a crucial aspect to consider.
 One of the most commonly suggested ways to improve battery life is to use a black theme on your device.
 But does a black theme actually help save battery and consume less energy?
 Let's explore the science behind it.